tuihub/tuihub-datasets/README.md

 - vndb: string, VNDB vid, empty string when it does not exist
 - bangumi: string, Bangumi entry id, empty string when it does not exist
 - steam: string, Steam app id, empty string when it does not exist
-- name: string array, contains multiple versions of game names in Chinese, English and Japanese, at least one
+- names: string array, contains multiple versions of game names in Chinese, English and Japanese, at least one

 Due to various special cases, the IDs and game names of the three platforms may appear repeatedly in the dataset.
 This is not an error.
 Please handle it yourself when uniqueness is required.